 Notice of Information Practices

-Ontario has a law that protects your personal information relating to services that you receive from service providers, including the Children’s Aid Society of the District of Thunder Bay.
-We are required to follow the privacy rules under the Child Youth and Family Services Act, 2017.
-We are required to keep your personal information safe and secure.
-You have the right to know how we may use and give out your service information, and how you can get access to it.
+Ontario has a law that protects your personal information relating to services that you receive from service providers, including The Children's Aid Society of the District of Thunder Bay (the Society).
+The Society is required to follow the privacy rules under the Child Youth and Family Services Act, 2017.
+The Society is required to keep your personal information safe and secure.
+You have the right to know how the Society may use and give out your service information and how you can get access to it.

-Children’s Aid Societies (“CASs”) have the exclusive mandate to provide child protection services in Ontario.
-CASs work to promote the best interests, protection and well-being of children.
-Every CAS in the province is responsible for a specific jurisdiction and at times CASs work together to fulfill their mandate.
+Children's Aid Societies (Societies) have the exclusive mandate to provide child protection services in Ontario.
+Societies work to promote the best interests, protection and well-being of children.
+Every Society in the province is responsible for a specific jurisdiction and at times Societies work together to fulfill their mandate.

-Personal Information We Collect and How We Use It And Disclose It
+Personal Information Societies Collect and How Societies Use And Disclose It

-We collect, use, and disclose (meaning share) personal information to:
+Societies collect, use and disclose (meaning share) personal information to:

 • investigate allegations that children may be in need of protection and, where necessary, protect children;